-and $r>1$ is arbitrary but fixed.
-For perturbations in $\bsA_r$, $H_q$ is a semi-bounded, self-adjoint operator.
-Moreover, it has only simple, discrete spectrum, with a finite number if negative eigenvalues (if any).
+For perturbations in $\sA_r$, $H_q$ is a semi-bounded, self-adjoint operator.
+Moreover, it has only simple, discrete spectrum, with a finite number of negative eigenvalues (if any).
 Thus, $H_q$ is uniquely determined by the spectral data consisting of the set of eigenvalues

 along with the set of corresponding (logarithmic) norming constants